lvnav/Neuro-Bio-Psycho/Lectures/Behave The Biology of Humans at Our Best and Worst.md

 ## Seconds to Minutes
 ### Universal Rules vs Knobby Knees
-- Sensory Triggers of Behavior in Some Other SPecies
+- Sensory Triggers of Behavior in Some Other Species
 - Under the Radard: Subliminal and Unconscious Cuing
 - Interoceptive Informations
 - Unconscious Language Effetcts